asis2016/django-blog-app/README.md

 ## Roadmap

-- Additional browser support

-- Add more integrations
+- This project doesn't include authentication and authorization.
+These features can be found on [django-newspaper-app](https://github.com/asis2016/django-newspaper-app).

 ## Feedback

-If you have any feedback, please reach out to us at fake@fake.com
+If you have any feedback, please reach out to us at hello@amaharjan.com

-# A Simple Django Blog App

-## v1
-    contains:
-        1. Templates
-        1. Forms for CRUD

-## v2
-    will contain:
-        1. User Accounts
-        2. Heroku